theforeman/kafo/README.md

 gem install kafo
 ```

 Create a directory for your installer.
-Let's say we want to create
+Let's say we want to create a
 foreman-installer.

 ```bash